 Depression Screening for Children

 Unfortunately, depression can occur at almost any age.
 It affects the young, the elderly, and even children.
-Diagnosing childhood depression and other mental illnesses should be done by a professional, and there are often different criteria for childhood mental disorders compared to diagnosing adults.
+Diagnosing childhood depression and other types of mental illness should be done by a professional, and there are often different criteria for childhood mental disorders compared to diagnosing adults.

 Depression Screening for the Elderly